MS Oranje: Collision with Willem Ruys

 On 6 January 1953, MS Oranje collided in the Red Sea with Willem Ruys, which was heading in the opposite direction.
 At that time, it was common for passenger ships to pass each other at close range to entertain their passengers.
 During the (later heavily criticized) abrupt and fast approach of Oranje, Willem Ruys made an unexpected swing to port, resulting in a collision.
 Oranje badly damaged her bow.
 As she might have been impounded for safety reasons, she was unable to call at Colombo as scheduled and went directly to Jakarta.
 Willem Ruys suffered less damage.
 There was no loss of life.
 Later, it was determined that miscommunication on both ships had caused the collision.
 The ship's final voyage for Netherland Line was in 1964.

 Lauro Lines

 On 4 September 1964, both she and the Willem Ruys were sold to an Italian company, Flotta Lauro Lines.
 Oranje was then sent to Genoa for an extensive refit at the Cantieri Navali del Tirreno shipyards.
 On 6 March 1966 the Angelina Lauro departed on her maiden voyage from Bremerhaven to Fremantle, Melbourne, Sydney, and Wellington.
-In 1977 the ship was chartered by Costa Lines.
+In 1977 the ship was chartered by Costa Cruises.
 However, in 1979 while in a pier at Saint Thomas, she caught fire, which burned in the ship's hull for days; and was declared a total loss.
 On 30 July 1979, the ship's burned hull was planned to be towed to a scrapyard at Kaohsiung.
 Then on 21 September 1979, the ship's weakened hull (which the fire had affected), began to fill with water.
 Three days later the Angelina Lauro sank in the mid-Pacific, on 24 September 1979.